-- 53. When the 2021 legislative session began, Republicans in the Legislature moved quickly to introduce several bills to severely restrict access to the franchise in Arizona, relying on continuing evidence-free allegations of fraud in Arizona elections.
+- 59. When the 2021 legislative session began, Republicans in the Legislature moved quickly to introduce several bills to severely restrict access to the franchise in Arizona, relying on continuing evidence-free allegations of fraud in Arizona elections.
 This resulted in the passage of two bills in the 2021 legislative session that restrict the franchise: (1) S.B.
 1003, which prohibits voters whose early voting by mail ballots are flagged for rejection based on a missing signature from curing that deficiency after 7 p.m. on Election Day; and (2) S.B.
 1485, which fundamentally alters the state's immensely popular Permanent Early Voting List-which the new legislation rebrands as the Active Early Voting List-by requiring election officials to purge from the list any voter who has not voted an early ballot "for two consecutive election cycles."
-Both bills are aimed squarely at suppressing voter participation using Arizona's early voting regime. - 54.
+Both bills are aimed squarely at suppressing voter participation using Arizona's early voting regime. - 60.
 Legislation is not the only means of this ongoing assault on early voting by mail.
 The Arizona Republican Party recently initiated litigation in the Arizona Supreme Court seeking an order declaring that all no-excuse early voting by mail in Arizona, as well as the use of drop boxes to return ballots, violate the Arizona Constitution.
 See Compl., Ariz.
 Republican Party v.
 Hobbs, No. CV-22-0048-SA (Ariz.
 Feb.
-25, 2022). - 55.
+25, 2022).
+After the Arizona Supreme Court declined to take jurisdiction, the Arizona Republican Party filed a similar lawsuit in the Superior Court of the State of Arizona in and for the Mohave County, Arizona Republican Party, et al. v.
+Hobbs et al., No. CV-2022-00594 (Ariz.
+Super.
+Ct.
+June 28, 2022). - 61.
 The Proof of Citizenship Restriction continues this anti-voter trend, marrying it to Arizona's nearly twenty-year effort to introduce roadblocks into its voter registration regime.
-The result is a law which has a host of problematic provisions, including: - prohibiting any registered voter (other than voters protected by the Uniformed and Overseas Citizens Absentee Voting Act) who has not provided adequate proof of citizenship-including potentially all voters registered before 2005 and all federal-only voters-from voting in presidential elections until they provide adequate proof of citizenship, with no provisions for how such voters should or will receive notice of any such prohibition (Section 5);
+The result is a law which has a host of problematic provisions, including: - requiring that as a qualification of registration an individual "ha[ve] provided satisfactory evidence of citizenship" and revising the definition of a "qualified elector" in Arizona to include that such person must have